 It can be tough to get good answers to questions about The Satanic Temple.
 News stories are usually limited to talking about specific events or things The Satanic Temple has done.
 The official TST website (thesatanictemple.com) has some solid basics, but doesn’t give much direction for people who want to know more.
-Community websites like The Satanic Temple TV (www.thesatanictemple.tv) and The Satanic Estate (thesatanic.estate) are good for meeting people, but not for answering questions.
-Even the ordination program website (ordained.satanicministry.com) can be frustratingly limited, often telling you what you need to do but not telling you how to do it.
+The community-driven website The Satanic Temple TV (www.thesatanictemple.tv) is good for meeting people, but not for answering questions.
+Even the ordination program website (ordained.satanicministry.com) can be limited, often telling you what you need to do but not telling you how to do it.

 Moreover, there are numerous sources of wrong information out there: innocent mistakes by people who don’t know any better, lies by people who have a personal vendetta, and pages that were accurate five years ago but haven’t been updated since.
 There are scam artists who reach out to unsuspecting victims, posing to be affiliated with TST so they can threaten or coerce people into sending them money.
 There are trolls looking for their “15 minutes of fame” who think that they can get attention by claiming that TST has wronged them in some way.
 The sheer volume of incorrect, insincere, and untrustworthy information you can find about The Satanic Temple not only makes it difficult to find accurate answers, it can be an active deterrent that stops people from wanting to look at all.